kdnc/spring-reference-application/security/basic-in-memory-authentication-authorization/README.md

 How to secure a Spring MVC application with in memeory authentication and authorization

 ## System requirements
-All you need to build this project is Java 8.0 (Java SDK 1.8) or better, Maven 3.1 or better.

-The application this project produces is designed to be run on Wildfly.
+This project was successfully built using Java 7.0 (Java SDK 1.7), Maven 3.0.3 and Wildfly 8.1.0.Final.

 ## Project notes